Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Strong consistency vs availability and velocity

-Central integration platform vs team autonomy
+Central platform vs team autonomy

 What this section covers